In 1963, producer Verity Lamb approached BBC Australian composer Ron Grainer to score a theme tune for the series.

 The arranging of this new musical composition, fell on progressive musical maverick – Delia Derbyshire.

-What was most remarkable about this arrangement, was Derbyshire and her team re-recorded the score onto tape and then cut the recording reel up into segments, pasting it back together differently.
+What was most remarkable about Derbyshire’s arrangement, was the re-recording of the score onto tape and then cutting the recording reel up into segments and then pasting it back together differently.

 What this did was give the theme a very distinct tonal and electronic arrangement (to create different sounds and clipped tones).